COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Penciclovir N Microbial Enumeration Tests 〈61〉:The total aerobic bacterial count does not exceed 103 CFU/g, and the total combined molds and yeasts count does not exceed 102 CFU/g, and the bile-tolerant Gram-negative bacterial count does not exceed 103 cfu/g.
+USP PF [52(1)] mono Penciclovir N Microbial Enumeration Tests 〈61〉:The total aerobic bacterial count does not exceed 103 CFU/g, and the total combined molds and yeasts count does not exceed 102 CFU/g, and the bile-tolerant Gram-negative bacterial count does not exceed 103 cfu/g.

 Tests for Specified Microorganisms 〈62〉:It meets the requirements of the tests for absence of Staphylococcus aureus and Pseudomonas aeruginosa.